Edge (wrestler): Record-breaking World Heavyweight Champion (2010–2011)

-At the Royal Rumble pay-per-view event on January 31, 2010, Edge returned from injury by entering the Royal Rumble match as the twenty ninth surprise entrant, where he won the Royal Rumble match for the first time in his career, after last eliminating John Cena.
+At the Royal Rumble pay-per-view event on January 31, 2010, Edge returned from injury by entering the Royal Rumble match as the twenty-ninth surprise entrant, where he won the Royal Rumble match for the first time in his career, after last eliminating John Cena.
 At Elimination Chamber on February 21, after Chris Jericho won the World Heavyweight Championship, Edge challenged Jericho for the World Heavyweight Championship at WrestleMania XXVI after a surprise attack on Jericho, turning face for the first time since 2004.
 At WrestleMania on March 28, Edge failed to win the title.
 Edge defeated Jericho in a steel cage match at Extreme Rules on April 25, ending their feud.

-On April 26, as part of 2010 WWE draft, Edge was drafted to the Raw brand, also costing Randy Orton a title shot, by spearing him in a triple threat match against Batista and Sheamus.
+On April 26, as part of the 2010 WWE draft, Edge was drafted to the Raw brand, also costing Randy Orton a title shot, by spearing him in a triple threat match against Batista and Sheamus.
 On the April 30 episode of SmackDown, Edge said goodbye to the SmackDown fans.
 However, Edge turned on the fans by calling them "puppets" for chanting for him and later tried a sneak attack on his former tag team partner Christian, thus turning heel once again.
 Edge began a feud with Randy Orton, with both Edge and Orton gaining the upper hand over one another.
 Much of the antagonism stemmed of Orton's refusal to re-form Rated-RKO with Edge, as Edge wanted to pursue the tag team titles he had been stripped of.
 Edge and Orton met in a match at the Over the Limit pay-per-view on May 23, with the match resulting in a double countout.
 At Fatal 4-Way on June 20, Edge participated in a fatal four-way match that also included Orton, John Cena, and Sheamus for the WWE Championship, though Edge failed to win the title.
 Edge then participated in the Raw Money in the Bank ladder match at the Money in the Bank pay-per-view on July 18, but failed to win the briefcase, as it was won by The Miz.
 Edge then went on to participate in the main event of SummerSlam on August 15 in a seven-on-seven elimination tag team match against The Nexus.
-Although he was eliminated by Heath Slater, his team were victorious.
+Although he was eliminated by Heath Slater, his team was victorious.
 On the 900th episode of Raw, Edge disqualified himself in the main event in a five-on-five elimination match against The Nexus.
 This saw him enter into a feud with the anonymous Raw General Manager, during which the general manager cost him several matches.
 At Night of Champions on September 19, Edge participated in a six-pack elimination challenge for the WWE Championship, but once again failed to win the title.